All hands on deck!

 - Connected to other gardeners in your neighborhood, making it easier to share resources

-Must be pre-ordered by March 31.
-New orders may NOT be placed on the days of the distributions.
+All large packages must be pre-ordered by April 30.
+New orders may NOT be placed on May 17th at the plant distributions.

 Gardening Matters uses geographical groupings for Local Food Resource Hubs members in order to:

 -share information about gardening opportunities & resources with people who live nearby